RobbieTheWagner/ember-meta/README.md

 automatically injected into all routes, and a default head.hbs is provided for you.
 This should allow a "zero config" setup, if your app adheres to the same data formats as we expect.

-## Standard Local Config

-The `head-data` service expects the data, for the computed properties, to be in the format provided to us by ember-cli-markdown-resolver, but you do not need to use it or even use markdown at all, to use this addon.

 ### Using with a Vanilla Javascript Model Hook

-If you want to override the global config your `model()` hook must return an object with a certain format, i.e. an author name string, a categories array, a slug for the post, a title, content etc.
+If you want to override the global config, your `model()` hook must return an object with a certain format, i.e. an author name string, a categories array, a slug for the post, a title, content etc.

 Here is an example of a simple blog post using a POJO as the model: